This post contains video and content about miscarriage, and may be triggering for some readers.

 One in four Australian women will experience a pregnancy loss at some point, with peer support group, SANDS (Miscarriage, Stillbirth and Newborn Death Support), estimating that 106,ooo babies per year are lost through death of a newborn, miscarriage or pregnancy loss in Australia.
 Yet, it still remains a topic that has many women and couples suffering in silence because even now, in 2020, it still carries a very strange and awful sense of failure and stigma.

-A new documentary called MuM: Misunderstandings of Miscarriage is hitting Stan in October and it explores the impact of miscarriage through the eyes of women who have experienced it first-hand.
+A recent Stan documentary called MuM: Misunderstandings of Miscarriage explores the impact of miscarriage through the eyes of women who have experienced it first-hand.
 Presented by Tahnya MacManus, who shares her own story of miscarriage while she and husband Tristan were trying to conceive their second child, MuM aims to open up the conversation around pregnancy loss.

 “After experiencing my second miscarriage I was devastated, lost, and angry,’ Tahyna said in a statement.
 ‘Despite having an incredibly supportive network of family and friends around me, I felt terribly alone.
 By sharing what I once considered to be my greatest shame, I discovered a way to heal and honour my loss.
 I also realised I wasn’t alone.
 There are so many resilient, courageous women going through the same thing, and I am privileged to be able to share their stories too, in the hopes that women no longer feel the need to walk this path alone.”